GarwelGarwel/SpaceAge/README.md

 - tech nodes discoveries
 - changes of SOI

-You can also add your own events (like *"Construction of Space Station Alpha has begun."*).
+You can also manually add your own events (like *"Construction of Space Station Alpha has begun."*).
 In addition, you can export the Chronicle into a file, located at *<your KSP install>/GameData/SpaceAge/PluginData/SpaceAge*.

 **Achievements**